 the “urban forest” of waste paper.

-We invest in companies that focus on healthy food with concern for
+We invest in companies which focus on organically grown, healthy food and pesticide-free products.

 When we find suitable opportunities, we may invest in batteries for electric vehicles, railroads, bicycles, canoes and kayaks, the use of which serve to reduce pollution and save energy.